 Natural hazards - Pupils study the natural events of earthquakes, volcanoes, tsunamis and landslides and what it is like to live with these.

-Water - Pupils study human and physical interaction with water, pollution and both large and small-scale management schemes.
+Water - Pupils study human and physical interaction with water, pollution and both large and small-scale management schemes, including an investigation into Day Zero and the geography behind sink holes.

 Edexcel specification for GCSE Geography BThe specification contains contemporary topics and focuses much on our own impact on the environment; it is highly engaging and provides pupils with valuable skills for A Level and the world of work.
 The dedicated and very enthusiastic department supports pupils at every step.